 Attention dental offices!
-Do you know that next week is Dental Assistant Recognition Week is coming up in a few short weeks?
+Did you know that Dental Assistant Recognition Week is coming up in a few short weeks?

 If not, don’t feel badly.
 You’re not alone.
 I’m terrible at remembering even names, which naturally means that I’m even worse at remembering important dates.
 You wouldn’t believe how many times I’ve shamefully joined the last-minute losers standing in front of the Hallmark section at the grocery store near my house.

 Fortunately, it’s not too late.
 You still have time to show appreciation for the dental assistants in your office.

 Remember: employees of any sort perform better and are more likely to go the extra mile when they feel appreciated.
 Recognizing their effort also boosts morale and encourages team unity - both things that make your office a better place to be and a more efficient practice.

 Take the time and forethought to recognize the dental assistants in your office and everyone will benefit.
 Below are a few tips on celebrating Dental Assistant Recognition Week.